ioccc-src/winner/1994/schnitzi/README.md

 in the original program.
 Also, much of the code shows up in different places in the flipped program than it appeared in the first program.
-My first version of this program was perfectly symmetrical along the diagonal, but later found out there were interesting ways to break the symmetry.
+My first version of this program was perfectly symmetrical along the diagonal, but I later found out there were interesting ways to break the symmetry.
 The best way to see this is to load both the original and flipped versions of the program into an editor and switch back and forth between them rapidly.

-C tokens longer than a character (such as "main") proved difficult to use in both the original and flipped versions (after flipping, they show up as a string of single letters on successive lines).
+C tokens longer than a character (such as `main()`) proved difficult to use in both the original and flipped versions (after flipping, they show up as a string of single letters on successive lines).
 However, I found that it was possible to get around this through